arooj-ilyas/LinkedIn-Learning/README.md

 - How to use custom hooks; reusing form logic with custom hooks, data fetching with a fetch hook
 - Placing and retrieving data using useContext
 - How to build a fetch component
+- Passing data down to child and nested components via the provider -> placing data in context
+- Reading from context using a hook